Back to blog

 Look at what the legacy stack assumes about its audience.

 Each layer is a translator.
-Raw data → human-shaped tables → human-shaped charts → human-shaped narrative.
-By the time you bolt an agent on, the agent is being asked to read a translation made for someone else.
+Raw data into human-shaped tables into human-shaped charts into human-shaped narrative.
+By the time you bolt an agent on, it's being asked to read a translation made for someone else.

 The reframe is the audience, not the intelligence

 The instinct most teams bring to "agent on legacy stack" failures is the agent isn't smart enough yet.
 That's diagnostically backwards.
-The frontier models are smart enough for almost any single-job ask, including ones that looked impossible a year ago.
-Agent-on-top fails because the agent is reading a stack built for someone else, not because the agent is reading the stack badly.
+The frontier models are smart enough for almost any single-job ask.
+Agent-on-top fails because the agent is reading a stack built for someone else.

 A table tells you what's in inventory.
 A dimension tells you what an inventory expert worries about: stockouts on critical SKUs, slow-moving deadweight, the seasonal patterns that mean this November dip is normal but that one isn't.
-A table is a fact substrate; a dimension is a concern substrate.
 The agent reasons against concerns.
 The table is what the dimension reaches into when it needs evidence.

 You don't get rid of the table.
 You stop building everything else for the table.

-CRUD survives, but as authoring, not browsing.
-The reason a human still needs a form is that some facts can only be set by a human declaring them: this is the customer's preferred shipping address, this is the contract value, this is the project phase.
-CRUD becomes the place humans go to set intent.
-The agent does the finding.
+CRUD stays, but as authoring.
+Some facts can only be set by a human declaring them: the customer's preferred shipping address, the contract value, the project phase.
+CRUD is where humans set intent; the agent does the finding.
+The agent sits on top of the CRUD app, not the dashboard.

-Dashboards survive, but as audit, not discovery.
+Dashboards stay, but as audit.
 You shouldn't have to hunt through a BI tool to find a red row.
-The agent lives in the data and surfaces the red row the millisecond it appears.
-The dashboard becomes the place a human goes to check the agent's work at scale (system health, output volume, drift over time) instead of doing the agent's job for it.
-The visual compression that mattered for discovery becomes a quality-control surface.
+The agent lives in the data and surfaces it the millisecond it appears.
+The dashboard becomes a place to check the agent's work at scale: system health, output volume, drift over time.

 The trap: chat-on-a-database

-The first instinct most enterprises act on is the wrong one.
-They put a chat box over the existing schema, hand it to an LLM that can write SQL, and call it agent-first.
+The first instinct most enterprises act on is to put a chat box over the existing schema, hand it to an LLM that can write SQL, and call it agent-first.
 Now you can ask your data anything.
 It demos beautifully and breaks in production.

 The trap has a specific shape.
-A legacy schema is full of technical debt and missing the why.
-Foreign keys that don't enforce.
-Columns whose meaning shifted three system migrations ago.
-Statuses that look enumerable but actually carry process semantics nobody wrote down.
-The agent writes a query that's technically correct against the schema and operationally useless because the schema doesn't capture what the team meant when they designed it.
+A legacy schema is full of technical debt and missing the why: foreign keys that don't enforce, columns whose meaning shifted three migrations ago, statuses that look enumerable but carry process semantics nobody wrote down.
+The agent writes a query that's technically correct and operationally useless.

 The fix is a layer that captures the meaning the schema lost: a context graph linking facts to concerns, work orders to artifacts, decisions to their rationale.
 The chat box doesn't make an agent-first system.
-The graph behind the chat box does.
+The graph behind it does.

 [!NOTE] We have a name for this internally: understanding precedes structuring.
 You don't add the agent and pray the structure holds.
 You build the structure (the dimension graph) so the agent can do anything at all.